Sermorelin

 GHRH Receptor Pharmacology

-Sermorelin is a truncated analog — specifically the first 29 amino acids — of the 44-amino-acid native GHRH molecule produced by the arcuate nucleus of the hypothalamus.
-The 1-29 fragment retains the full biological activity of the parent molecule because the C-terminal residues 30-44 contribute to peptide stability but not to receptor binding or activation (Thorner et al., 1996).
+Sermorelin is a truncated analog - the first 29 amino acids - of the 44-amino-acid native GHRH produced by the arcuate nucleus of the hypothalamus.
+The 1-29 fragment retains essentially the full growth-hormone-releasing activity of the parent hormone; the C-terminal residues 30-44 contribute to stability but are not required for receptor binding or activation [PMID:8772599].

-When sermorelin binds the GHRH receptor (GHRHR), a class B G-protein coupled receptor expressed almost exclusively on anterior pituitary somatotrophs, it triggers:
+When sermorelin binds the GHRH receptor (GHRHR) - a class B G-protein-coupled receptor expressed on anterior-pituitary somatotrophs - it triggers:

-- Transcriptional upregulation of the GH1 gene and preformed GH granule exocytosis
+- Transcription of the GH1 gene and exocytosis of stored GH secretory granules

-- Potentiation of the ghrelin/GHS-R1a pathway when ghrelin-mimetics are co-administered
+- Synergy with the ghrelin/GHS-R1a pathway when a growth-hormone secretagogue (e.g., ipamorelin) is co-administered

 Pulsatility and the Somatostatin Gate

-The critical feature of GHRH-driven GH release is that it remains subject to somatostatin tone.
-Somatostatin — the body's endogenous GH-inhibitor released from the periventricular nucleus — acts as a ceiling on how much GH any given GHRH pulse can elicit.
-This means sermorelin cannot produce supraphysiological GH levels the way HGH injections can, and it preserves the natural ultradian rhythm of GH secretion across the 24-hour cycle.
+GHRH-driven GH release remains subject to somatostatin tone.
+Somatostatin - released from the periventricular nucleus of the hypothalamus - sets a ceiling on how much GH any single GHRH pulse can elicit.
+This is why sermorelin cannot drive GH to the supraphysiologic levels achievable with exogenous HGH, and why it preserves the natural ultradian rhythm of GH secretion.
+Dose-response work in older men showed GH and IGF-1 output rise with dose and then plateau, consistent with this somatostatin ceiling [PMID:1379256].

 Short Half-Life as a Feature

-- Prevents receptor desensitization that chronic continuous GHRH exposure would cause
+- Limits receptor desensitization that continuous GHRH exposure would cause

-- Allows downstream somatostatin pulses to normally suppress GH between cycles
+- Allows somatostatin pulses to suppress GH between cycles

-- Mimics the brief 20-30 minute GHRH pulses that occur naturally every 2-3 hours in young adults
+- Reproduces the brief GHRH pulses that occur naturally in young adults

 Overview